lachlan2357/little-book-of-lego-games-investigations/src/investigations/lego-star-wars-i/publishers.md

 -   `2005-04-07`: [Traveller's Tales] was completely acquired by [TT Games][^uk_gov_travellers_tales_acquired]
 -   `2006-01-25`: [Giant Interactive Entertainment] changed names to *TT Games Publishing*[^uk_gov_giant_interactive_entertainment_change_name_tt_games_publishing]

+Note that further investigations into the company layout can be found in their side investigation page[^side_investigation_tt_company_structure].

 This puts our breakpoint between [Traveller's Tales] with [Giant Interactive Entertainment] and [TT Games] on `2005-04-07`, which complicates things slightly.
 At face value, we should be able to sort all the releases to ones before and after `2005-04-07` to determine whether they were developed by [Traveller's Tales] and published by [Giant Interactive Entertainment], or whether both were done by [TT Games].
 Taking my research from my investigation about the release dates[^investigation_release_dates], that means the following:

 | Platform        | Region      | Release Date | Developer           | Publisher                         |